-- 5. Stop when the whole excavator is inside the truck bed.
-Cut the engine, ensure all control rods/ joysticks are in neutral, and remove the keys. - 6.
+- 4. Stop when the whole excavator is inside the truck bed.
+Cut the engine, ensure all control rods/joysticks are at neutral.
+Remove the keys. - 5.
 Use chocks to immobilize the tracks and prevent movement.
 Secure the machine to the truck using a cable or chain if possible.
-Lock the trunk doors and lids, if any.
+Lock the trunk doors and lids if any.